-Studies have shown that cucumber helps the liver to remove impurities, waste, and also to completely eliminate accumulated toxins from the blood stream and gut.
-It also helps the body to pass out more urine in order to remove toxins.
+Studies have shown that cucumber helps the liver remove impurities and waste and completely eliminate accumulated toxins from the bloodstream and gut.
+It also allows the body to pass out more urine in order to remove toxins.

 Good for Eye Health and skin

 It moisturizes all the skin around the eyes as it contains 95% water.
 Vitamin E in cucumber plays a crucial role in improving the skin, enhancing collagen production, and acting as a natural anti-wrinkle agent.
 Moreover, eating cucumber helps enhance the vision as it contains several anti-inflammatory and antioxidants that can help steer clear of cataracts.

 Cucumbers contain fisetin, caffeic acid, cucurbitacins, lutein, which have the capability to reduce cancerous symptoms at the early stages by eliminating free radical cells and help to boost immunity.

 Optimal Digestive Health